 So if you’re feeling like me, dual-sport riding may be just what you need to get excited about life and infuse you with a renewed sense of yourself.
-Consider the Progressive Adventure for the Cures 2011 with Sue Slate and Gin Shear, two of the most amazing, selfless, endearing women you’ll ever meet in motorcycling.
-With those two at the helm of the pack, you can never go wrong.
-To find out more about the WMF, visit WomensMotorcyclistsFoundation.org
+I was honored to do this ride with Sue Slate and Gin Shear, two of the most self-less, endearing women you’ll ever meet in motorcycling.
+I will always be grateful to them for this experience—one that gave me much more than I could have imagined.

 I was asked to be part of the Dirty Dozen so I could write about it and inspire other street riders to consider dual-sporting.
 I hope I’ve done that with my story.
 Here are some more facts about our ride I feel are important to share:

 1. The Dirty Dozen could not have happened without the generous support of our sponsors.
 BMW, Buell, Fay Myers dealership in Colorado, Harley-Davidson, American Honda, Kawasaki and Yamaha graciously provided the motorcycles used by the riders and staff.
 Progressive Insurance, the presenting sponsor for all WMF programs, assisted financially.